1 music

 5.10 Live Performances

-5.11 List of Compositions
+5.11 Taxonomy of Compositions

 5.1 Summary

-Clarinetist Michael Drapkin was a member of the Honolulu Symphony Orchestra, as Associate Principal and Bass Clarinet and the New York City Opera Touring Company and Lake George Opera Festival, as Principal Clarinet.
+As a clarinetist, Michael Drapkin was a member of the Honolulu Symphony Orchestra, as Associate Principal and Bass Clarinet and the New York City Opera Touring Company and Lake George Opera Festival, as Principal Clarinet.
 He has spent summers playing at Aspen and at Tanglewood as a Berkshire Music Center fellow, and was solo clarinetist and Executive Director of Music Amici, Rockland County, NY's oldest professional chamber music group and one of the finest in the New York City area.
-He is currently founding member and Executive Director of the Austin Clarinet Trio, and is a member of and has soloed with the Austin Symphonic Band
+He is currently founding member of the Austin Clarinet Trio and Anim� Winds, bass clarinetist with the Mid-Texas Symphony and is a member of and has soloed with the Austin Symphonic Band

 Mr. Drapkin is a graduate of the Eastman School of Music where he studied with D. Stanley Hasty, toured Japan with the Eastman Wind Ensemble under Donald Hunsberger, and played Principal Clarinet in the Eastman Philharmonia under David Effron.
 He also studied clarinet with Gary Gray, Charles Bay and Harold Wright.